Birdeye Review 2026: Is This Reputation Management Platform Right for You?

 For businesses starting out, experimenting with features, or with limited review volume, the Pay As You Go (PAYGO) option provides a flexible entry point.

-The base fee is $10 per month per location ($8 if billed annually), which provides access to all features.
+The base fee is $10 per month per location, which provides access to all features.
 Actual usage is billed through a credit system: 20 credits per review response, 20 credits per sentiment analysis, 2 credits per email review request, and 1.5 credits per map rank tracker pin.
-Credit costs decrease with volume, starting at $0.01 each and dropping to $0.006 at higher volumes.

 For businesses ready to commit to a plan, RightResponse AI offers three fixed-price tiers.